shihchinw/shihchinw.github.io/content/post/2018-10-30-data-interpolation-with-radial-basis-functions.markdown

 When dealing with data interpolation in high dimension, RBFs is a nice choice to generate smooth interpolation with low oscillation.
 Moreover, we could also add polynomial terms to increase the capacity of interplant and apply regularization to avoid data overfitting.

+The python script that creates all figures in this post could be found [here](https://github.com/shihchinw/numex/blob/master/exercises/scattered_data_interpolation.py).

 # References